stijn-dejongh/lovecraft_public_domain/raw_converts/hm.md

    "Well--what do you think of It?
 Now do you wonder what crushed the dog and sucked it dry with a million mouths?
 It needed nourishment--and It will need more.
 It is a god, and I am the first priest of Its latter-day hierarchy.
-I&auml;!
+Iä!
 Shub-Niggurath!
 The Goat with a Thousand Young! "

   Jones lowered the photograph in disgust and pity.